Rifana20/heartgram/README.md

 ---
 ##Technologies Used:
-Streamlit: For building interactive web applications in Python.
+-Streamlit: For building interactive web applications in Python.
-HTML/CSS: Custom styling and layout for the front end.
+-HTML/CSS: Custom styling and layout for the front end.
-JavaScript: Handling user interactions, particularly in generating personalized love messages.
+-JavaScript: Handling user interactions, particularly in generating personalized love messages.
-Python: Backend logic for generating love scores, compatibility tests, and offering suggestions.
+-Python: Backend logic for generating love scores, compatibility tests, and offering suggestions.
-TextBlob: For sentiment analysis to calculate the love score.
+-TextBlob: For sentiment analysis to calculate the love score.
-Random: For generating random love messages, couple names, and songs.
+-Random: For generating random love messages, couple names, and songs.
-Emoji: To add some fun, interactive emoji responses.
+-Emoji: To add some fun, interactive emoji responses.

 ## 🚀 Features
 - 🎶 **Music Integration:** Enhance the mood with romantic tunes.